bfakos/confcons/README.md

 measures of predictive distribution models (incl. species distribution models):

 - *confidence* that measures the proportion of predictions that the model is confident in;
--   *consistence* that measures how consistent the model is if the confidence in the training and evaluation subsets are compared.
+- *consistency* that measures how consistent the model is if the confidence in the training and evaluation subsets are compared.

-While *confidence* serves as a replacement for the widely criticized goodness-of-fit measures, such as AUC, *consistence* is a proxy for model’s transferability (in space and time).
+While *confidence* serves as a replacement for the widely criticized goodness-of-fit measures, such as AUC, *consistency* is a proxy for model’s transferability (in space and time).

 ## Installation